aminehabchi/0-shell/README.md

 cargo new your-command --lib
-Cargo will auto-add your crate to the [workspace] members in Cargo.toml.
+Cargo will auto-add your crate to the [workspace] members in Cargo.toml. add your library crate path to the binary crate toml dependencies rm = { path = "../echo" }

 Write your logic in src/lib.rs and expose functions like: